 In California, family law courts consider a number of factors when calculating child support payments, including:

 Once the court orders a parent to pay child support, payments must be paid in a timely fashion.
 If a parent fails to keep up their child support payments, a dedicated Fresno family law attorney may be able to help get these orders enforced.
-The Law Office of Rick D. Banks is experienced in pursuing child support payments from delinquent parents.
+The child support attorney team at the Law Office of Rick D. Banks is experienced in pursuing child support payments from delinquent parents.

 There are some situations where the family law court will order a parent to pay large child support awards.
 Many of these large child support awards involve parents with extraordinarily high incomes.
 Another common example of larger child support awards involves situations where the children have special medical needs that require more financial support.